JockLawrie/SpineBasedRecordLinkage.jl/README.md

 When writing output, create a new directory using the run's timestamp.
 Do not overwrite any input!

+- Tips for users:
+  - When specifying the project name in the config, make it recognisable, such as rq452.
+  - For each data table, if last_updated column exists, include it in the primary key.
+  - Governance (i.e., versioning) of the spine and the input data tables is the responsibility of the user.
+    - It is out of the scope of the linkage engine (RecordLinkage.jl).
+    - Users must ensure that the spine and data used in a linkage run is preserved without any changes.
+Otherwise the linkage run may not be reproducible.

 2. A persistent linkage map is initialised.
    Each row defines a match between a record in the `Person` table and a record in another table of interest.